cn0047/stash/ed/theory.md

 * Who can I learn from?
   (You should never work anywhere where you are the smartest person in the room.)

+#### Programming:

+Imperative programming is a programming paradigm that uses statements that change a program's state.
+Imperative program consists of commands for the computer to perform.

+Declarative programming focuses on what the program should accomplish without specifying how the program should achieve the result.

+The declarative layer describes what the code will do, while the implementation layer describes how the code does it.
+(The declarative layer is, in effect, a small  domain-specific language).

 #### SOLID

 <ul>